gcbiotec/AzureMLProjectDIO/README.md

 # AzureMLProjectDIO

-Here is a detailed, step-by-step project plan for building your interactive PDF chat system using the Azure Machine Learning (Azure ML) ecosystem.

 This plan focuses on using the Azure ML Workspace as the central hub for development, orchestration, and deployment, integrating with other necessary Azure services.

 -----